Originally published January 2014, last updated September 2019

 - Locate the pilot valve.
 It’s a box-shaped device and is typically located near the gas burners.

-- Turn the valve knob to the off position.
-Wait several minutes for any residual gas to clear away
+- Always turn the valve knob to the off position and make sure to wait at least several minutes for any residual gas to clear away

 - Get your match ready.
 If the pilot is hard to reach, you may have to use a long fireplace match.
 Butane grill lighters work well also.

 - Once the pilot stays lit, turn the pilot valve to the on position.
 This will keep the flow of gas and ignite the burners.

 When to Replace Your Furnace

 There are often telltale signs to alert you that it may be time to replace your furnace.
 These include high energy bills, uneven heating, frequent on/off cycling, humidity problems, noise, excessive dust or soot, and the need for frequent repairs.
 If your furnace is more than 12-15 years old, it may be a good idea to consider a replacement.
 Today’s models have longer lifespans and are considerably more efficient than older models.
 According to the EPA, the new Energy Star furnaces can save about $100 a year in energy costs.